iamd3vil/rlsr/README.md

 Rlsr is a tool to create & manage releases for your projects.

-Currently `rlsr` supports github releases.
+Currently `rlsr` supports github releases and docker registry.

 ## Usage